TrustedFirmware-M/tf-m-tools/iat-verifier/README.rst

 ---------

 After installing, you should have ``check_iat`` script in your ``PATH``.
-The script expects a single parameter – a path to the signed IAT in COSE format.
+The script expects two parameters:

+* a path to the signed IAT in COSE format

+* the token type

-You can find an example in the “sample” directory.
+You can find an example in the ``sample`` directory.

 The script will extract the COSE payload and make sure that it is a valid IAT (i.e. all mandatory fields are present, and all known